Linuxury/Arch-Linux/README.md

 rm -rf yay
 ```

-> Now lets run a benchmark and select the fastest mirrors for pacman to use.
+> Now let's run a benchmark and select the fastest mirrors for pacman to use.

 Paste the following command into the terminal: